atk4/data/docs/typecasting.rst

 -----------

 Many databases will allow you to use different types for ID fields.
-In SQL the 'id' column will usually be "integer" but sometimes it can be a different value.
+In SQL the 'id' column will usually be "integer", but sometimes it can be of a different type.

 The same applies for references ($m->hasOne()).

 Supported types
 ---------------

 - 'string' - for storing short strings, such as name of a person.
   Normalize will trim the value.
+- 'boolean' - normalize will cast value to boolean.
-- 'integer' - normalize will (int) the value.
+- 'integer' - normalize will cast value to integer.
+- 'money' - normalize will round value with 4 digits after dot.
+- 'float' - normalize will cast value to float.
+- 'date' - normalize will convert value to DateTime object.
+- 'datetime' - normalize will convert value to DateTime object.
+- 'time' - normalize will convert value to DateTime object.
-- 'array' -
+- 'array' - no normalization by default
+- 'object' - no normalization by default

 Types and UI
 ------------

-UI framework such as Agile Toolkit will typically rely on type information to properly present data with views (forms and tables) without you having to specify the `ui` property.
+UI framework such as Agile Toolkit will typically rely on field type information to properly present data for views (forms and tables) without you having to explicitly specify the `ui` property.

 Serialization
 =============